DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 - do not know why their application was unsuccessful
 - are not encouraged to apply again
-- find it harder to improve any future applications
+- find it hard to know how to improve for any future applications

 ## Analysis of reasons used to reject applications